CNES/swot_simulator/docs/source/first_steps.rst

 ------------

 The software is structured like a library.
-It is driven by a :py:func:`main program <swot_simulator.launcher.main>` that you can launch to generate your simulations.
+It is driven by a :py:func:`main program <swot_simulator.cli.launcher.main>` that you can launch to generate your simulations.
 When this Python module is installed, the main program is called ``swot_simulator``.
 The program accepts options to alter its default behavior and a :ref:`configuration file <params-file>`.
 The ``--help`` option allows to display the online help of the command: